rancher/renovate-config/README.md

 ## Dependency bump alignment across Rancher Manager

-For easier alignment of versions across projects around the Rancher Manager ecosystem, a few presets were created that enforce version contraints for each Rancher minor version.
+For easier alignment of versions across projects around the Rancher Manager ecosystem, a few presets were created that enforce version constraints for each Rancher minor version.

 The presets are available at the root of this repository and follow the naming